 Criminal background checks are primarily completed after a preliminary job offer has been extended, but before the candidate begins work.
 Employers run background checks on job candidates to ensure that there are no red flags and to determine the validity of the information the candidate provided in their application and throughout the interviewing process.

 Although employers conduct background checks for many reasons, the data shows that an overwhelming percentage of employers conduct them.
-In 2018, the Professional Background Screening Association (known then as the National Association of Background Screeners) reported that 95% of surveyed employers used one or more types of employment background screening.
-The same report shows that employers conduct checks periodically throughout the employee’s time at the company.
+The Professional Background Screening Association (PBSA) found that 94 percent of surveyed employers used one or more types of employment background screenings.
+The same report shows that a growing number of employers conduct checks periodically throughout the employee’s time at the company.

 Editor’s note: Looking for the right background check service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Background checks aren’t just a pointless step to add to your hiring process.
 They are valuable to organizations of all sizes.
 Here are some of the most important reasons why you should conduct background checks on future and current employees:

 Although you might like to think applicants are telling you the truth about their history and qualifications, 78 percent lie during the hiring process, according to Checkster.
 Preemployment screening can help verify that potential new hires have provided accurate information throughout the hiring process.